 Studies suggest that smiling, forced or not, can have a positive effect on your mood, decrease stress levels, and even make everyone around you feel better.
 What happy news!

 Awesome Benefits of Smiling

 1. Smiling is contagious

 Because of complex brain activity that occurs when you see someone smiling, smiles are contagious.
 Studies report that just seeing one person smiling activates the area of your brain that controls your facial movement, which leads to a grin.

 Even in bad situations, if you smile, others are likely to mimic the expression.

 It’s not easy to keep smiling in stressful situations, but studies report that doing exactly that has health benefits.
 When recovering from a stressful situation, study participants who were smiling had lower heart rates than those with a neutral facial expression.

 The next time you’re feeling stressed, just try smiling to calm yourself down.

 3. Smiling releases endorphins

-Smiling can help you manage stress and anxiety by releasing endorphins, chemicals that makes you happier.
+Smiling can help you manage stress and anxiety by releasing endorphins, chemicals that make you happier.
 Endorphins are the same chemicals you get from working out or running, resulting in what is known as a runner’s high.
 Smile more to get that high without running.